 Learning about the taxation system is one of the most important aspects to consider when looking for a country to do business or work in.
 From this point of view, Saudi Arabia possesses all the necessary factors to attract investors and employees at the same time.
-This is because taxation in Saudi Arabia does not imply any levy on natural persons.
+This is because Saudi Arabia withholding tax does not imply any levy on natural persons.
 As long as the income derives from employment, there will not be any issues.

-In this article, you will learn everything you need to know about taxation in Saudi Arabia.
+In this article, you will learn everything you need to know about withholding tax in Saudi Arabia.
 As a result, this represents a great advantage on the taxation of companies and benefits foreign investors.
 Fortunately, our specialists and company formation agents in Saudi Arabia can explain to you how taxation works in this country.
 Let us see:

-- What is taxation?
+- What is withholding tax?

-- What are taxes for?
+- What is withholding tax for?

-- Types of taxes in Saudi Arabia
+- Types of Saudi Arabia withholding tax

 - What are the advantages of taxation in Saudi Arabia?

-1. What is taxation?
+1. What is withholding tax?

 1.1 Nature and characteristics